-$1 billion.
-Not bad for a company that launched just over four years ago.
-The brand's huge success is due in large part to Emily Weiss's digital-first approach to both product development and brand marketing.
+The power of independent beauty brands really does know no bounds.
+Take every millennial's favourite beauty brand, for example.
+Glossier is a privately owned beauty startup valued at over $1 billion.
+Not bad for a company that launched just over five years ago.
+The brand's huge success is due in large part to founder Emily Weiss's digital-first approach to both product development and brand marketing.
 Weiss has been able to harness the online community that she'd created via Into the Gloss and Glossier's own Instagram page to encourage communication with customers and garner genuine feedback on everything from packaging to product type.

 If only Boy Brow came in giant size.